ShrinidhiBallalNidamboor/ProductionGameUnity/README.md

 5. Other departments can even order from the store the components necessary based on the rule.
 6. The store is responsible for sending out the ordered products.
 7. Finally the production department is able to view the total bike produced.
+8. Players can view the rules by pressing enter in the desk.
 #### D. How to update or change?
 1. The rules used for this the assembly are as follows:
 Engine           - 1xBattery + 5xWire + 2xPiston (Produced in machine assembly)